Neural Weight Compression for Language Models: Experiments

-For a thorough comparison, we reproduce the results of the baselines over the bitwidths missing in the original papers; see \Cref{sec:setup_details} for details.
-Furthermore, to evaluate the efficacy of the compression scheme in isolation, we compare with the baselines without end-to-end fine-tuning.
-To clarify this point, we mark the modified baselines---QuIP\# and QTIP---with an asterisk ($^*$).
+To assess the efficacy of the compression scheme in isolation, we do not conduct end-to-end fine-tuning in any methods compared.
+To clarify this point, we mark the modified baselines---QuIP\# and QTIP---with $^*$.
+See \Cref{ssec:setup_details} for details.